-For students interested in pursuing a degree in the evening, Bridgewater offers the following evening degree programs: Accounting & Finance, Art, Communication Studies, Criminal Justice, Economics, English, Management, Psychology, Sociology and Special Education-Teachers of Students with Moderate Disabilities (PreK-8 or 9-12).
+For students interested in completing a degree in the evening, Bridgewater offers the following evening baccalaureate degree completion programs: Accounting & Finance, Art, Communication Studies, Criminal Justice, Economics, English, Management, Psychology, Sociology and Special Education (Teachers of Students with Moderate Disabilities (PreK-8 or 5-12) concentration.

 Bridgewater welcomes international applicants and recommends that international students begin the application process at least eight months prior to the semester for which they are applying.

 International students should submit an Affidavit of Financial Support Form in addition to the Undergraduate Admission Application.
 Students are asked to submit official transcripts and credentials in English.
 Students for whom English is a second language must submit results from the Test of English as a Foreign Language (TOEFL) and results of the SAT I: Reasoning Test or the ACT.
 Financial assistance is not available for international students through Bridgewater.

 Former Bridgewater students who left in good academic standing and wish to return or students who were separated from the college because of academic deficiency must reapply through the Office of Admission.
 Official transcripts of any course work attempted after leaving Bridgewater must be provided.
 The deadline for re-application is December 1 for the spring semester and June 1 for the fall semester.